SHOWING 1 - 1 OF 1 RESULTS

 If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
 Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

-A special needs family member is limited to the active duty member's spouse, child, or other military recognized dependent with special medical, mental health, or educational needs requiring specialized care.
+EFMP Coordinators are there to assist military sponsors with their family member's special medical, mental health, and/or educational needs, helping the Air Force member maintain a world-wide assignment status.An EFMP eligible special needs family member is the active duty member's spouse, child, or other military recognized dependent with special medical, mental health, or educational needs requiring specialized care.

-Offutt Airman and Family Readiness Center -- The A&FRC's primary focus is to support readiness by helping families and single military members adapt to the demands of Air Force life.
-Through information and referral the A&FRC can assist with providing resources for couple and family counseling, parenting concerns, work-related issues and more.
+Please contact the Military and Family Readiness Center for more information on how EFMP can support your family's needs in the Offutt AFB community.
+Through information and referral the M&FRC can assist with providing resources for couple and family counseling, parenting concerns, respite care, work-related issues and more.